 The remote Shetland Islands play host to another prestigious event – the United Kingdom’s most northerly folk festival.
 Over four days, folk performers from Shetland and across the globe, gather at venues across Shetland to perform at the Shetland Folk Festival.
 It’s a chance to showcase Shetland’s music in a variety of destinations, big and small, alongside featured international musicians.
 You can expect popular folk bands, children’s concerts and great music workshops.

 The festival has been going strong for 40 years and locals love to show off their hometowns to visitors.
 On the final night, you’ll have the chance to see most of the visiting acts in one evening!
-The acts perform across three venues for 15-minute sets and are bussed between spots – it’s a fast-paced, exciting evening that you won’t soon forget!
+The acts perform across three venues for 15-minute sets – it’s a fast-paced, exciting evening that you won’t soon forget!

 Travel Tip: the event is popular so be sure to book tickets early!

 May is Scotland’s Whisky Month!
 It is the perfect time to “pour yourself a wee dram” and visit one of the country’s best whisky distilleries!
 It is also a great opportunity to attend a whisky festival.